MCTC - The Golda Meir Mashav-Carmel International Training Center

 The Center's underlying tenet stresses the importance of bottom-up development and the recognition of women’s contribution to their countries’ development.
 MCTC methodology incorporates a strongly hands-on approach, based wherever possible on observation visits, case studies presented by participants from their own work experience, and problem solving through simulation exercises.
 We view our participants as professionals who are here to learn from each other and network with one another, creating long-prevailing professional bonds and friendships.

-In keeping with the UN’s commitment to attain the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), MASHAV/MCTC continues to be directed and driven by these aims.
+In keeping with the UN’s commitment to attaining the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), MASHAV/MCTC continues to be directed and driven by these aims.
 Poverty eradication and advancement of the socio-economic status of women remain at the forefront of its agenda.

 We are strongly in favour of forging partnerships with other donor bodies, international organizations and NGOs in order to enhance the efficacy of our work in the developing world.
 In our experience, such partnerships enable each donor to bring its own areas of development expertise to better achieve common goals.
 In addition, MASHAV recognizes the importance of coordination with other donor partners responsible for sectoral-based programs and is willing to contribute MASHAV’s unique capacities, where relevant, to the broader programs of other donor organizations.
 We are continuously exploring new areas of training which participants in our target countries may benefit from.